-Private correspondence reveals that Carne Rasch later came to distrust J L Tompson as a swindler.
-Due to a series of unfortunate personal investments, Tompson was declared bankrupt in 1884.
+Private correspondence reveals that Carne Rasch later came to regard J L Tompson as a swindler.
+Tompson was declared bankrupt in 1884, following a series of unfortunate personal investments.

 Ten million bottles of Holbrook’s Worcestershire sauce were sold in 1888.
 Advertising claimed that sales were high because, “it is the best and cheapest”.
 It sold for around half the price of the Lea & Perrins product.

-The name of the company was changed to Holbrooks, Limited in 1900.
+The name of the company was changed to Holbrooks Limited from 1900.
 Worcestershire sauce was by far their most important product, although they also produced vinegar and pickles.
-There were factories in Birmingham and Southport, Worcestershire.
-The firm enjoyed a large export market.

-John Leslie Tompson died in 1901 due to an accidental overdose of sleeping pills.
+John Leslie Tompson died due to an accidental overdose of sleeping pills in 1901.